-This course will continue to promote the development of beginning grammar skills covered in ESL 7A, in the context of authentic language production.
-Coursework will include reading, writing, listening and speaking skills development.
-Students will expand upon vocabulary, oral proficiency, and develop competency in sentence writing leading into paragraph construction.
-This course along with one semester of ESL 7A will cover the grammar topics necessary to complete beginning level of ESL.
+This course will promote the development of beginning grammar skills in context, with authentic language production in the four skills areas: reading, writing, listening, and speaking.
+Students will expand vocabulary and oral proficiency and develop competency in sentence level syntax and longer written assignments.
+This course along with one semester of ESL 7A will cover the grammar topics necessary to complete the beginning level of ESL.